teh-cmc/seq/README.md

 **pros**:

 - Strong consistency & sequentiality guarantees
   Using a quorum, the system can A) guarantee the sequentiality of the IDs returned over time, and B) assure that there is no "holes" in the sequence.
 - Good fault-tolerancy guarantees
   The system can and will stay available as long as 2N+1 nodes are still available.

 **cons**:

 - Poor performance
   Since every operation requires communication between nodes, most of the time is spent in costly network IO.
 - Uneven workload distribution
   Due to the nature of the Leader/Follower model; a single node, the leader, is charged of handling all of the incoming traffic (e.g. serialization/deserialization of RPC requests).

+### Consensus protocols + client-side caching

+A simple enhancement to the